-A video release form is necessary in order to obtain the consent of any persons who appear in your videos.
-Such consent, in turn, is necessary in order to comply with privacy and data protection laws worldwide.
+A video release form is necessary to obtain the consent of any person who appears in your videos.
+Consent is needed to comply with privacy and data protection laws.

-Privacy and data protection laws worldwide, including the General Data Protection Regulations (GDPR) in the EU, state that in order to lawfully process the personal data of individuals, the consent of that individual should be obtained.
-Footage, wherein an individual appears and can be directly or indirectly identified also constitutes personal data.
+Privacy and data protection laws, including the General Data Protection Regulations (GDPR) in the EU, state that to lawfully process the personal data of individuals, the consent of that individual should be obtained.
+Footage in which an individual appears and can be directly or indirectly identified also constitutes personal data.

-The easiest way to obtain the consent of individuals is to ask them to sign a video release form.
-The consent form will clearly state their agreement to being filmed and the purposes for which any video captured will be used.
+The easiest way to obtain individuals’ consent is to ask them to sign a video release form.
+The consent form serves to communicate their agreement to being filmed for certain purposes.

-If you fail to obtain the consent of an individual who is identifiable, either directly or indirectly, through your video, you should blur their image.
-This may help ensure they are no longer identifiable.
+If you fail to obtain the consent of an individual who is identifiable, either directly or indirectly, through your video, you may have to resort to just blurring their image as this makes them unidentifiable.

-So, when is it necessary for you to ensure a video release form is executed?
-Does a video release form need to be executed any time any person appears in one of your videos?
+You might be wondering when it is necessary to ensure that a video release form is executed - does a video release form need to be executed every time any person appears in a video?

-Whenever you are filming a person, wherein that person is directly or indirectly identifiable in the video captured, and you intend to publish the video, you should get that person to sign a video release form.
+The answer is that whenever you are filming a person, wherein that person is directly or indirectly identifiable in the video captured and you intend to publish the video, you should get that person to sign a video release form.

 You do not need to use a video release from where a person is not directly or indirectly identifiable through your video.

-For instance, if you were to shoot a video and a person’s leg was captured in the corner of the frame throughout the duration of the video, you probably do not need to ask them to sign a video release form.
+For instance, if you were to shoot a video and a person’s leg was captured in the corner of the frame throughout the video, you do not need to ask them to sign a video release form.

 Furthermore, if you record a video wherein an individual is directly or indirectly identifiable, yet you do not intend to publish the video, then you need not ask the person to sign a video release form.

-You should ensure that video release forms are signed by the necessary persons before you begin recording.
+You should ensure that video release forms are signed by the relevant individuals before you begin recording.

-Usually, obtaining the consent of individuals in a video release form is rarely a struggle.
+Usually, however, obtaining the consent of individuals in a video release form should not be too difficult.
 This is especially the case with people who regularly appear in videos such as advertisements and films.
-It might be slightly harder to obtain the consent of individuals who rarely appear in videos.
-These people may need more convincing and explanation as to what exactly they are consenting to.
+It might be slightly harder to obtain the consent of individuals that do not regularly appear in videos, as they might need more convincing and explanation as to what exactly they are consenting to.

-Another important thing to note is that If you are filming minors – persons under the age of 18 – you will need to obtain the signature of a parent or legal guardian of the minor.
-This parent or guardian will provide consent for the minor to be involved in the video.
+Another important thing to note is that if you are filming minors, individuals under the age of 18, you will need to obtain the signature of the minor’s legal guardian.
+This parent or guardian must provide consent for the minor to be involved in the video.

 Video release forms are usually quite short documents.
-Despite being short documents, effectively drafting a video release form is no easy task.
-This is because there are a variety of items one should include in a video release form.
-Some of the main items to include are the following:
+Despite being short documents, drafting a video release form is no easy task.
+This is because there are a variety of elements one should include in a video release form.
+Some of the main ones to include are the following:

-You should also specify that the individual should not have the right to be consulted before any modifications are made to the video.
+You might also want to specify that the individual does not have the right to be consulted before any modifications are made to the video.
 A clause to this effect, often included in video release forms is as follows:

 The Releasor relinquishes any right to inspect or approve any edited videos or final products where the Releasor appears

-In sum, in this context, the release clause basically prevents one or both parties from filing a lawsuit pursuant to any claim arising from the operation of the video release clause.
+Thus, in this context, the release clause operates to prevent one or both parties from filing a lawsuit pursuant to any claim arising from the operation of the video release clause.

-In a video release form, you should obtain the consent of persons to edit or otherwise modify the video in which they feature that you have captured.
+In a video release form, you should specify that you have obtained consent to edit or modify the video in the relevant people feature.

-Once again, your intention in reserving this right in the video release form should be to keep your options open for the future – you don’t know how you may want to use the video in the future.
-As such, you should reserve the right to modify the videos in as many different ways as possible.
+Once again, your intention in reserving this right in the video release form is so that your options are kept open for the future as it is hard to predict how you might want to use the video later.
+As such, you should reserve the right to modify the videos in as many ways as possible.

-Every video release form should explicitly include a time limit, which governs when the consent given therein is to expire.
+Every video release form should explicitly state a time limit that dictates when the consent is given will expire.

-This is unless you have agreed with any person featuring in the video that after a certain point in time the permission will expire.
+This is subject to whether you have agreed with the person featuring in the video that the permission will expire at a certain point.

 The Releasor hereby waives the right to any compensation, including but not limited to any royalties arising from the use of the videos.

-DocPro has a comprehensive video release form template, which we recommend you use.
-You can access it here.
+We have prepared a comprehensive video release form template which you can access here.